LunarEclipse363/bin_eye_bt_receiver/README.md

 A Quick and Dirty receiver app for Binary Eye's Forward scan via Bluetooth functionality Written in Rust.

 You will need to install `sudo apt install libdbus-1-dev pkg-config libxdo-dev` Currently only compatible with Linux runing Xorg.
+You may also need to install xdotool

 ```
 Usage: bin_eye_bt_receiver [OPTIONS]